 This is the most amazing caramel apple pecan Instant Pot coffee cake!
-Bake it in the oven or in your pressure cooker with some coffee for the perfect breakfast.
+Bake it in your pressure cooker or Ninja Foodi with a cup of Joe for breakfast.
 Caramel coffee cake that’s moist and baked in no time at all.

 This caramel apple pecan Instant Pot coffee cake is such a perfect pair with my cup of coffee in the morning that I just had to share it with you, it’s one of our favorite dessert Instant Pot recipes.
-Sponsored by Folgers. (originally published 9/17, affiliate links present)
+Sponsored by Folgers. (affiliate links present)

 If you love those few moments in the morning when it’s quiet and you can sit down to relax a warm cup of coffee.
 Add a moist piece of coffee cake and it’s a piece of heaven